mivanit/pandoc-sitegen/readme.md

   - this would take the form of `{{shared_text.<item_name>}}`, where `shared_text/item_name` is a text file which contain either text or JSON
 - [ ] auto-generate tag pages
 - [ ] generation of RSS files
+- [ ] templating in YAML headers?
+  - filter locations and other paths in header are not portable, would be good to fix this

 I'd like to keep this project as a single-file script of pure python with minimal dependencies, for simplicity and portability.